If the model number is correct, your heating circuits are comprised of the following components:

 You can refer to the following parts illustration for assistance:

 Heating Element (Item 17)

 Hi-Limit Thermostat (Item 15)

-The MOST common causes of a drer that will not turn on is:
+The MOST common causes of a dryer that will not heat are:

 Read through all the information provided and let me know if you have any questions, or need further assistance.
 I hope you find this information helpful.

 NOTE: Take all resistance readings with the dryer UNPLUGGED and the component under test isolated (meaning disconnect any wire leads to ensure the accuracy of your readings).